What Happens To My Pension If The Company Goes Bankrupt?

 Kindergarten – 12th Grade Expenses

-Tax reform included a provision that will allow owners of 529 account to take tax-free distributions from 529 accounts for K – 12 expenses for the beneficiary named on the account.
+Tax reform included a provision that will allow owners of 529 accounts to take tax-free distributions from 529 accounts for K–12 expenses for the beneficiary named on the account.
 This is new for 529 accounts.
 Prior to this provision, 529 accounts could only be used for college expenses.
 Now 529 account holders can distribute up to $10,000 per student per year for K – 12 qualified expenses.
 Another important note, this is not limited to expenses associated with private schools.
 K – 12 qualified expense will be allowed for:

 Private School